 - Deactivate: Wednesday, November 30th at midnight

 With a popup schedule as involved as the example above, using the popup scheduling tool can be a tremendous time saver so you can spend more of your time focused on the operations of your business and less time activating and deactivating popups at just the right time.
-Learn how to schedule your popups here or check out the gif below.
+Learn how to schedule your popups by checking out the gif below:

 Have questions?
 Please feel free to reach out to our wonderful Support team at email@example.com or via live chat.
 You can also submit a support request here!